morrro01/grafana/docs/sources/alerting/set-up/provision-alerting-resources/terraform-provisioning/index.md

 For example, if you chose Slack as a contact point, Grafana’s embedded [Alertmanager](https://github.com/prometheus/alertmanager) automatically posts a message to Slack.

-## Edit provisioned resources in the Grafana UI
+### Edit provisioned resources in the Grafana UI

 By default, you cannot edit resources provisioned via Terraform in Grafana.
-To enable editing these resources in the Grafana UI, use the `disable_provenance` attribute on alerting resources:
+This ensures that your alerting stack always stays in sync with your Terraform code.
+To enable editing these resources in the Grafana UI, enable the `disable_provenance` attribute on alerting resources:

 ```HCL
 provider "grafana" {